jatofg/nawa/README.md

 ## Example

-A soru app consists of:
+A nawa app consists of:

 - A simple config file with properties concerning the behavior of the application, and
 - A shared object file containing the application itself.

-For a simple soru app:
+For a simple nawa app:
 [TBA]

-The path to the object file is included in the config file, and QSF will take care of setting everything up and starting the app.
+The path to the object file is included in the config file, and NAWA will take care of setting everything up and starting the app.
 You can run it like this:

-`$ sorun config.ini`
+`$ nawarun config.ini`

 If systemd is present on your system, a systemd service file will also be installed on your system.
 You can start an app as a daemon using the path to its ini file (/path/to/config.ini):

-`# systemctl start soru@-path-to-config.ini`
+`# systemctl start nawa@-path-to-config.ini`

 For automatically starting an app on boot, use `systemctl enable`.

 ## Building

-soru has been tested on Linux only so far, but it might also run on BSD derivates and macOS.
+nawa has been tested on Linux only so far, but it might also run on BSD derivates and macOS.
 Windows is not supported and will never be.
 Before building, make sure that you have the dependencies installed: